Quick start: `substitute` for NSE

 - the objects

-is called. - the terms of the expression within
+aandbexist in the function environment wheresubstituteis called. - the terms of the expression within

-were replaced by the values ofa
+substitutewere replaced by the values ofaandb.

 Indeed, before returning the expression, substitute

-don’t have any value
+verifies if a and b don’t have any value

 existing in the evaluation environment.
 If so, values of a

-are used in the expression.
+and b are used in the expression.

 It is also possible to use the second argument of

-, an environment (or a list)
+substitute, env, an environment (or a list)

 containing objects.
 If the expression submitted in

-has corresponding objects in env
+substitute has corresponding objects in env,

 the terms within the expression will be substituted with provided